ManisTakaur/laravel-html-form-builder/readme.md

 ## Introduction
 This project's  goal is to make a simple form builder package, which will have only four types of input: (i) text, (ii)Checkbox, (iii)radio, (iv) dropdown.
-This package is able to pass style(s), value(s) and type to the helpers.
+This package can pass style(s), value(s) and type to the helpers.